LDS-Data/lds-church-discipline/README.md

 * [Oliver Cowdery](https://en.wikipedia.org/wiki/Oliver_Cowdery) (1806-1850)—12 Apr 1838—Book of Mormon Witness, Apostle, Second Elder, Assistant President—[Excommunicated](https://www.josephsmithpapers.org/paper-summary/journal-march-september-1838/17) [on six different charges, including his accusation that Joseph Smith was an adulterer](https://www.josephsmithpapers.org/paper-summary/journal-march-september-1838/16) due to his relationship with Fanny Alger which Cowdery termed a "dirty, nasty, filthy affair".
 He was rebaptized into the LDS church in 1848.

 * [Lyman E. Johnson](https://en.wikipedia.org/wiki/Lyman_E._Johnson) (1811-1859)—13 Apr 1838——[Excommunicated](https://www.josephsmithpapers.org/paper-summary/minute-book-2/134) in Far West on [seven different charges](https://www.josephsmithpapers.org/paper-summary/minute-book-2/130), including "virtually denying the faith of the Church of Christ of Latter Day saints, by vindicating the cause of the enemies of this Church, who are dissenters from us", "seeking to injure the character of Joseph Smith jr", and "taking whiskey and making Weldon drink & then cheating him out of his property".
 The minutes record that "After some few appropriate remarks, by the Councellors, it was decided by the President that Lyman E. Johnson be no longer considered a member of the Church of Christ of Latter Day Saints, nor a member of the Quorum of the twelve Apostles of the Lamb and also be given over to the buffetings of Satan untill he learns to blaspheme no more against the authorities of God."

+* [William E. McLellin](https://en.wikipedia.org/wiki/William_E._McLellin) (1806-1883)—11 May 1838—Original member of the Quorum of the Twelve Apostles—[Excommunicated](https://www.josephsmithpapers.org/paper-summary/journal-march-september-1838/26) because he expressed he had no confidence in the church's leaders, perhaps as a response to the failure of the Kirtland Safety Society.

 * [Joseph Coe](https://en.wikipedia.org/wiki/Joseph_Coe) (1784-1854)—Dec 1838—Kirtland High Councilor, Book of Abraham Financier, Safety Society Dissenter—[Excommunicated](https://www.josephsmithpapers.org/person/joseph-coe) following the collapse of the Kirtland Safety Society.